tasuren/i21y/README.md

 i21y (a.k.a internationalization.py) is library for support i18n in Python.
 It is easy to use.

 **WARNING**
-It is still in the pilot phase.
+It is still in beta.

 ## Installation
 Normal: `pip install i21y`